Reachability is in DynFO: Maintaining the Size of Maximum Matchings

-The matching problem, like the $\Mrank$ problem, has not been studied in dynamic descriptive complexity before.
-The query \MMatching maps a database with a single binary relation that represents a graph $G$ to the set $\{k\}$ where $k$ is the size of a maximum matching of $G$.\\

-\begin{restate}{Theorem \ref{thm:matching}} \PMatching and \MMatching are in non-uniform $\DynFO$. \end{restate} \begin{proofsketch} It suffices to show that \MMatching is in non-uniform $\DynFO$.
-The idea is to advise a dynamic program with the weighting functions $w^1, \ldots, w^{n^2}$ that assign weights such that for all graphs with $n$ nodes there is a maximum matching with unique weight.
-The advice is given to the dynamic program via the initialization of the auxiliary relations.
-The program then computes the ranks for the matrices $B_{G, w_i}$ and outputs the maximal such rank.
+\begin{proofsketch} It suffices to show that \MMatching is in non-uniform~$\DynFO$.
+The idea is to advise a dynamic program with the weighting functions $w_1, \ldots, w_{n^2}$ that assign weights such that for all graphs with $n$ nodes there is a maximum matching with unique weight.
+The advice is given to the dynamic program via the initialisation of the auxiliary relations.
+The program then maintains the ranks for the matrices $B_{G, w_i}$ and outputs the maximal such rank.
 We make this more precise in the following.

-Recall that the weighting functions assign values of up to $4n$, and that therefore the determinant of each $B_{G, w_i}$ can be of size up to $n!(2^{4n})^n \leq 2^{5n^2}$, and thus it is sufficient to maintain the rank of those matrices modulo up to $5n^2$ many primes, which are contained in the first $n^3$ numbers by the prime number theorem\footnote{We disregard small values of $n$ as the query can be directly encoded with first-order formulas for such values.}.
-Such prime numbers and arithmetics in $\mathbb{Z}_p$ can be expressed with the help of triples over \dom; and as before we use single variables for denoting numbers $\le n^3$.
-They represent three variables over \dom.
+Recall that the weighting functions assign values of up to $4n^2$ , and that therefore the determinant of each $B_{G, w_i}$ can be of size up to $n!(2^{4n^2})^n \leq 2^{5n^3}$, and thus it is sufficient to maintain the rank of those matrices modulo up to $5n^3$ many primes, which are contained in the first $n^4$ numbers by the prime number theorem\footnote{We disregard small values of $n$ as the query can be directly encoded with first-order formulas for such values.}.

-When inserting an edge $(i,j)$ into the graph $G$, the $(i, j)$-entry of $B_{G, w}$ is set to $2^{w_{i,j}}$ for each of the weighting functions.
-Those values are too large to be encoded as tuples of elements.
-However, as we are interested in maintaining the rank of those matrices modulo small primes $p$ only, it is sufficient to encode $2^{w_{i,j}}$ modulo $p$ (for all such primes $p$).
-Those values are the advice to the dynamic program.

-The dynamic program has an auxiliary relation $W$ which is initialized with all tuples\footnote{We note that such a tuple is 11-ary, as $w$, $p$ and $a$ represent triples.} $(w,p,i,j,a)$ with $2^{w_{i,j}} = a$ modulo $p$.

-The rank of a matrix $B_{G, w}$ for weighting function $w$ can now be maintained by extending the relations $B$, $C$, $R$ and $Q$ from the proof of Theorem \ref{thm:rank} by an additional argument for encoding the weighting (and also increasing the available numbers from $n^2$ to $n^3$).
-For example, we maintain a relation $\hat{B}$ that contains a tuple $(w, p,i,j,a)$ if $p$ is a prime number and, in the run of the dynamic algorithm for $B_{G, w}$ modulo $p$, the $i$-th vector of the basis has the $j$-entry $a$.
-Similarly for $\hat{C}$, $\hat{R}$ and $\hat{Q}$.
-All these relations can be updated as before, with the only difference that when an edge $(i,j)$ is inserted, then its weight modulo the primes $p$ is looked up in $W$, and used for the computations.

-The relation $\hat{Q}$ stores the rank of $B_{G, w}$ for each weight $W$.
-From this relation the size of a maximum matching can be easily extracted by choosing the largest rank achieved by some weighting function. \end{proofsketch} }